 In addition, Jack Mallers added that he would provide an open-source guide in the framework of this project, which he will call “Bitcoin for countries.“

-El Salvador's president generated the informational uproar by announcing that his country will adopt bitcoin (BTC) as legal tender, leaving more questions than answers.
-The president's decision, if it materializes, would make the Central American nation the first in the world to embrace cryptocurrency as part of its monetary policy.
+El Salvador’s president generated an informational uproar by announcing that his country will adopt bitcoin (BTC) as a legal tender, leaving more questions than answers.
+The president’s decision, if it materializes, would make the Central American nation the first in the world to embrace cryptocurrency as part of its monetary policy.

 Attract new investors